sascristian/HeyberryAI/README.md

 # Other Changes

+- external reload or shutdown of skills now possible (eg. from other skills), skills may not allow this behaviour if desired
 - blacklisted skills now loaded from config instead of hard-coded
 - added priority skills loading, services should be loaded first (in order to not miss messages from other skills)
 - standard skills folder is now jarbas_skills, msm may need changes because skill_dir path is hardcoded